How to Read Growatt Inverter Data Locally (RS485 to MQTT)

 Depending on your inverter model (MIN, MAC or MAX series) the COM port is either a standard RJ45 jack or a multi-pin circular connector.
 You only need three wires to connect your RS485 Master (USB adapter, PLC or Edge Gateway) to create a serial link.

 Configure your serial polling device as follows: Baud Rate: 9600, Data Bits: 8, Stop Bits: 1, Parity: None.
-Growatt’s default Slave ID is usually 1.
-Use the following Input Registers (Function Code 0x04) to extract your solar metrics:
+The default Slave ID for Growatt is usually 1.
+Your solar metrics can be extracted with the following Input Registers (Function Code 0x04):

 The 32-Bit Integer (U32) Trap